 - Do not make things difficult for your employer or your authorized medical physician, because this can compromise your benefits.
 This is not to say that you must agree to every recommendation for medical treatment, including surgery, given by your doctor.
 However, you must abide by the workers’ compensation laws when consulting with either of them.
 Keep in mind, if you don’t feel you’re getting the level of medical care you need, you may be able to change doctors or get a second opinion.

-- Always make sure to apply for your workers’ compensations claim as soon as possible, so that you do not lose your entitlement to benefits.
+- Always make sure to apply for your workers’ compensation claim as soon as possible, so that you do not lose your entitlement to benefits.
 In the state of Georgia, if you do not apply for benefits within a year of your accident, you will lose your right to benefits.
 Also, give notice to your employer of the injury within 30 days!

 These are not the only workers’ comp mistakes you could make to lose your right to Temporary Total Disability benefits, but hopefully these few tips will give you some idea of how to keep your claim alive while you heal from your injuries!
 Questions?
 Contact our law offices to speak to a knowledgeable Atlanta workers’ compensation lawyer at 404-354-5432.